Staying active during the pandemic

-Doing Chores - Helping out with the chores around the house can help you stay fit as well.
-Sweeping the floor, cleaning shelves, and even cleaning dishes are good ways to start with improving your level of activity, while also keeping your home in working order.
+Doing chores - Helping out with the chores around the house can help you stay fit as well.
+Sweeping the floor, cleaning shelves, and even cleaning dishes are good ways to start improving your level of activity, while also keeping your home in working order.
 Keep in mind that this is true only when you do these activities for at least 10 minutes at a time, and work hard enough to raise your heart rate.

-Bodyweight Training - Starting with the basics, using your own body weight by doing push-ups, squats and pull-ups is a good way to get fitter with no equipment.
+Bodyweight training - Starting with the basics, using your own body weight by doing push-ups, squats and pull-ups is a good way to get fitter with no equipment.

-Walking & Running - One of the simplest ways to exercise is to run or walk for at least 15 minutes every day.
+Walking & running - One of the simplest ways to exercise is to run or walk for at least 15 minutes every day.
 Coupling this with your favourite music or podcasts and audiobooks can help you stay motivated or learn something new, while getting some exercise at the same time.

 Dancing - You don't need to be a professional dancer to enjoy the simpler joys of dancing to your favourite music.
 Putting on some energetic songs and dancing while maintaining a higher heart rate is a fun way to stay fit at home.